Hillary Ronen

-Hillary Ronen is an American politician and attorney serving as a member of the San Francisco Board of Supervisors from District 9, which includes the neighborhoods of Mission District, Bernal Heights, and Portola.
+Hillary Ronen is an American politician and attorney who served as a member of the San Francisco Board of Supervisors from 2017 to 2025.
+She represented District 9, which includes the neighborhoods of Mission District, Bernal Heights, and Portola.

-Early life and education
+Early life and career

-Ronen's father immigrated to the United States from Israel in his twenties.
-Her mother was a school teacher.
-She has a Bachelor of Arts degree from the University of California, San Diego and her Juris Doctor from University of California, Berkeley.
+Hillary Ronen was born to a working-class first-generation immigrant Jewish family.
+Ronen's father migrated to the United States from Israel in his twenties.
+Her mother was a schoolteacher.

+Ronen has a Bachelor of Arts degree from the University of California, San Diego and her juris doctor from University of California, Berkeley.
-Career

 After graduating from law school, she moved to the Mission District, where she joined La Raza Centro Legal.
 She worked as an immigrant rights attorney.
+In 2013, Ronen helped write and pass the California Domestic Workers' Bill of Rights, which mandates overtime pay.

 San Francisco Board of Supervisors

-Ronen was a legislative aide and chief of staff to Supervisor David Campos.
-As an aide for Campos, she defended his proposals to prohibit the construction of market-rate housing in parts of San Francisco.
-She succeeded him on the San Francisco Board of Supervisors after winning election in the November 2016 election.
-Ronen was sworn in on January 9, 2017.
-Her election created a female majority on the board for the first time in 20 years.